What is the voter registration canvass?

 The annual canvass is undertaken every year, and is prescribed by law.
 You are not automatically registered just because you pay council tax.
 Being registered to vote means you will be able to vote in elections and referendums, and have your say in the issues that matter to you.

-A revised version of the electoral register is published on 1 December.
+A revised version of the electoral register will be published on 3 December 2018.

 Households in Elmbridge will receive a Household Enquiry Form asking residents to check whether the information that appears on the electoral register for those living at their address is correct as part of the Elmbridge Borough Council annual voter registration canvass.
 The form tells you who is currently registered at your address.